+Assessment: This course is assessed 100% by examination.
 Paper 1.
-Markets and Business Behaviour (2 hour examination, 100 marks).
-35% weighting of final qualification.
+Markets and Business Behaviour: assesses the microeconomics based on themes 1 and 3.
+2 hour examination, 100 marks, 35% weighting of final qualification.

 Paper 2.
-The National and Global Economy (2 hour examination, 100 marks).
-35% weighting of final qualification.
+The National and Global Economy: assesses the macroeconomics based on themes 2 and 4.
+2 hour examination, 100 marks, 35% weighting of final qualification.

 Paper 3.
-Microeconomics and Macroeconomics(2 hour examination, 100 marks).30% of final qualification.
+Microeconomics and Macroeconomics: synoptic assessing all themes.
+2 hour examination, 100 marks, 30% of final qualification.

-A LEVEL ENGLISH LITERATURE OR COMBINED ENGLISH LITERATURE AND LANGUAGE
+A LEVEL ENGLISH LITERATURE